jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ### 🔎 Step 4: Query your data

-Finally, in another terminal, run `python app.py -t client`
+Finally, in a third terminal, run `python app.py -t client`

 This will prompt you for a query, send the query to the Query Flow, and then show you the results.